You are currently viewing Basic Differences between Open and Closed Impellers in Centrifugal Pumps

-Differences Between Open and Closed Impellers
+Basic Differences between Open and Closed Impellers in Centrifugal Pumps

 Centrifugal pump impellers are an important component of a centrifugal pump.
 They are used to increase the pressure and velocity of the fluid that is being pumped by a centrifugal pump.